BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Given an account recovery request,

-When I follow the account recovery process,
+When I follow the recovery steps,

 Free Test Case Template To Download